 Wild cherry trees grow throughout North America.
 Native Americans traditionally stripped the bark of the young plants, dried the inner bark and ground it for use as a remedy for cough and other health problems.
 These days, you can buy powdered wild cherry bark in health food stores and use it to make tea that can help to quell coughing.
 Wild cherry bark powder is also an ingredient in some well-known commercial cough syrups.

-I discussed your question with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine, and an authority on botanical medicine.
+I discussed your question with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an authority on botanical medicine.
 She explains that the inner bark of the cherry tree is a very old and revered herbal remedy used by both indigenous Native Americans and ancient Chinese physicians to relieve coughs, colds and congestion.
 However, Dr. Low Dog notes that cherry bark tea should be used only for short-term treatment (10-14 days) as it contains hydrocyanic acid, which can be toxic if taken in excess.
 This substance is also what helps wild cherry bark work; as it is metabolized it is excreted rapidly by the lungs, where at first it increases respiration and then quiets and calms the nerves that stimulate coughing.

 Another chemical in wild cherry bark is prunasin, which is known to cause birth defects.
 For that reason, it’s best to stay away from wild cherry bark tea when pregnant or breastfeeding.